Izanami suffers severe burns!

 Left hand -Shigiyamatsumi no kami

-Deities of the mountain edges
+Kami of the mountain edges

-Right hand -Hayamatsumi no kami
+Right hand-Hayamatsumi no kami

-Deities of the mountain plains
+Kami of the mountain plains

 Left leg -Harayamatsumi no kami

-Deities of the mountain entrance
+Kami of the mountain entrance

 Right leg -Toyamatsumi no kami